 Students can critically evaluate empirical applications about individual behavior in the context of the welfare state.

 Students are able to apply their knowledge on real life welfare state programs, of which they can evaluate, judge and communicate their pros and cons.

 On the Public Administration front page of the E-guide you will find links to the website and timetables, uSis and Blackboard.

 Mode of instruction

-The course consists of seminars on the one hand and interactive meetings with student presentations (and discussants) on the other hand.
-In these presentations, students use articles and reports, so as to critically assess the provision of welfare state programs in various countries.
+The course consists of seminars on the one hand and interactive meetings with exercises and poster discussions on the other hand.
+Each week different groups of students prepare a poster based on a scientific article, so as to critically assess the provision of welfare state programs in various countries.

-Gradings will be based on presentations and discussion during the interactive meetings (25% weight), together with a written exam at the end of the course (75% weight).
-We offer a re-examination for the written exam if the grade was lower than 5.5, but not for presentations.
-Note that an insufficient score for the written exam – i.e., lower than 5.5 – cannot be compensated by a high score for the presentation.
+Gradings will be based on the quality of the poster and on participation during the lectures and the interactive meetings (25% weight), together with an exam at the end of the course (75% weight).
+We offer a re-examination for the written exam, but not for the poster and participation.
+Note that an insufficient score for the written exam – i.e., lower than 5.5 – cannot be compensated by a high score for the poster and participation.